 What you need to know about the Fujikyu line

-The Fujikyu line is currently running two express services every morning, at 8am at 9am.
+The Fujikyu line is currently running two express services every morning, at 8:30am at 9:30am (as well as a 7:35am service on Saturdays and holidays).
 It will get you there faster, but it is more expensive.
 Whichever your priority, check the timetable in advance and make sure you know which train you’re getting on.

 All cars are “reserved seats” in the express service, so be aware you might end up standing for the 1 hour + journey.
 The local trains, while they take longer, are not reserved and usually not as full.